Public Bulletin Boards

 MIT has strict guidelines about advertising events where alcohol will be present.
-Please see the Student Life Programs advertising guidelines for more details.
+Please see the Student Organization Handbook for more details.

 Officially, posters are torn down by Facilities personnel every Monday and Friday morning.
 The actual teardown time will vary depending on staffing that evening, the route that they travel through the Institute, and whether other duties interfere.